-- Providing transportation to and from the airport, and to and from the hotel and assessment center. - Negotiating discounted rates with hotels. - Negotiating discounts with airlines. - Investigating scholarship opportunities to assist with travel costs for financially disadvantaged examinees.
+- Negotiating discounts with airlines. - Investigating scholarship opportunities to assist with travel costs for financially disadvantaged examinees.

 With the extensive financial burden students are currently facing, why would you consider a change that could increase the expense related to pre-licensure testing?